 "(b) Upon finding sufficient evidence to support a parole violation, the parole court may recommend to the board revocation or reinstatement of parole, and the board may revoke or reinstate parole.
-Upon revocation of parole, the board may require the prisoner to serve in a state prison facility the balance of the term for which he or she was originally sentenced or any portion thereof, calculated from the date of delinquency.
-The delinquent parolee shall be deemed to begin serving the balance of the prison time required on the date of his or her rearrest as a delinquent parolee.
-However, in all cases, excluding violent offenses defined pursuant to Section 12-25-32 and classified as a Class A felony, and sex offenses, defined pursuant to Section 15-20A-5, the parole court may only recommend revocation and the board may only revoke parole as provided below take any of the following actions:
+Upon revocation of parole, the board may shall require the prisoner delinquent parolee to serve in a state prison facility the balance of the term for which he or she was originally sentenced or any portion thereof of the original sentence, calculated from the date of delinquency.
+The delinquent parolee shall be deemed to begin serving the balance of the prison time required on given jail credit towards his or her sentence from the date of his or her rearrest as a delinquent parolee.
+However, in In all cases, excluding violent offenses defined pursuant to as provided in Section 12-25-32 and classified as a Class A felony, and sex offenses, defined pursuant to as provided in Section 15-20A-5, and aggravated theft by deception offenses as provided in Section 13A-8-2.1, the parole court may only recommend revocation and the board may only revoke parole as provided below: